mpelcat/mpelcat.github.io/research_tips/research_tips.md

 ## Writing content

-You should write something you would like to read, so, given the previous "Reading scientific articles" section:
+You should write something you would like to read.
+You should also go from very general knowledge to particular knowledge, for your reader to get the context of your discussion.

+Given the previous "Reading scientific articles" section here is a proposition of steps:

 1. Write your paper "little story"
   - Problem, Postulates, Needs, Competition and Comparison (qualitative or quantitative), Contributions of the paper to meet the needs, Method followed, Expected results